-On the Alerts & Applied Intelligence Overview page, you'll find a consolidated view of your current alerts incidents.
+On the Overview page, you'll find a consolidated view of your current alerts incidents.
 The Issues & activity page has views of your active issues, recent incidents, and anomalies.

 Why it matters

-On the Overview page, at a glance you'll be able to get a handle on the analytics describing how your system is (or isn't) performing.
-You can quickly switch between the Summary, Issues, Incidents, and Anomalies tabs to scan for critical problems affecting your systems.
+The Overview and Issues & activity pages provide analytics on how your system is (or isn't) performing.
+You can quickly switch between the Overview, Issues, Incidents, and Anomalies to scan for critical problems affecting your systems.

-The overview summary dashboards show a high-level view of recent and current alerts violations.
-With this page, you'll get quick insight into how many critical violations you have, how many have been closed, and which policies are creating the most incidents.
+The overview page shows a high-level view of recent and current alerts incidents.
+With this page, you'll get quick insight into how many critical incidents you have, how many have been closed, and which policies are creating the most incidents.
 This page also shows the top sources of your muted incidents.

 On the Issues & activity page, issues are groups of incidents that describe the underlying problem of your symptoms.
-When a new incident is created, Incident Intelligence opens an issue and evaluates other open issues for correlations.
+When a new incident is created, incident intelligence opens an issue and evaluates other open issues for correlations.
 An issue will contain arrays of all the tags (metadata) from all the incidents it contains.

 By default, the issues feed is filtered to only show the active issues.
-It's also sorted so the last updated issues are at the top.
+You can also filter by issue priority, source, alert condition, alert policiy, entity, or issue ID.

 Click an issue to open its issue page.

-Incidents are groups of events that describe the symptoms affecting your system over time.
+On the Issues & activity page, incidents are events that describe the symptoms affecting your system over time.
 These symptoms are detected by your monitoring tools, which evaluate your data streams and events.